 My pain is constant but it does have varying levels.
 I have base pain, intermediate pain and severe pain.

-At my intermediate level, I need to reduce my cleaning tasks, avoid sitting at my computer to do admin tasks and increase my laying down sessions from 30 mins to 60 mins.
+At my intermediate level, I need to reduce my cleaning tasks, avoid sitting at my computer to do admin tasks and increase my bedrest sessions from 30 mins to 60 mins.
 I can still manage my forum and write while resting.
-I can only be on my legs for 10 mins at a time
+I can only be on my legs for 10 mins at a time.

 At my severe pain level, I need to rest for the majority of the day.
-I can look after my basic hygiene, I might be able to write a little while resting but interacting and managing my forum is more difficult.
+I can look after my basic hygiene, I might be able to write a little while resting, but interacting with others and managing my forum is more difficult.

 I have learned (the hard way) to listen to my body when it gives me the warning signs I’ve moved from basic, to intermediate, to my severe pain/disease activity level.

 I’m sure most of us with Chronic Illness do listen to our bodies, but listening without taking some kind of action isn’t going to help us take control.

 Stopping is the first action required.
 What I mean by stopping is just taking a little time to sit, so you can work out what’s going on and what you need to do about it.